 Summer is outdoor cooking season, and everyone can enjoy the taste of something grilled over an open flame.
 Certain outside activities, however, can increase your risk of burn injuries.
 Each year, countless people are sent to urgent care because of damage to the skin and underlying tissues.
 While minor burns can be addressed at home, immediate medical attention may be necessary.
 But how do you know when to see a professional for treating burns?

 In July, most burns are caused by grills, fireworks, campfires, and even sun exposure.
-When you visit University Urgent Care in Fort Worth, TX, our board-certified emergency doctors can assess your injury and present the appropriate treatment solution.
+When you visit University Urgent Care in Fort Worth, TX, our ER doctors can assess your injury and present the appropriate treatment solution.
 Conveniently located near TCU, we serve Frisco Heights, Paschal, Tanglewood, and TCU neighborhoods; our clinic can help you get the care you need right away.
 Contact us or schedule a virtual appointment to learn more information.

 Burns are classified as either first-degree, second-degree, or third-degree based on their severity.
 First-degree burns are considered superficial since they only affect the outermost layer of the skin.
 Examples include mild sunburns or scalds from hot liquids.
 With these burns, the skin will turn red and become hot to the touch.
 Rarely do they cause any lasting damage or scarring.